 Whether you drive, train or Uber to uni, travelling to a campus in a different part of town can really eat up your time and finances over the course of a typical uni week.

 By picking a uni close to home, you’ll free up more hours to get on top of your reading and assignments (as well as fit in part-time work and spend time with family and friends).
-As highly successful students will tell you, keeping a good balance between work and life is key to achieving your best.
+As highly successful students will tell you, keeping is key to achieving your best.

 2. You’ll already know your way around the area